Sudomemo/sudomemo-locales/README.md

 Please note that translations will be verified; contributions will not be accepted if you only use Google Translate or if things are translated in an inappropriate manner.

+## How to contribute during a Roundup

+Translation Roundups are events where we work to get everything that's not translated brought up to date.
+Please check the list of [issues](https://github.com/Sudomemo/sudomemo-locales/issues) to see if we have an active Roundup going on.
+If so, please read the instructions there for special information.

+Some things that are different during Roundups:

+- We will only be accepting complete translations, and they need to submitted in a **single Pull Request**.
+We suggest working on a single branch on your fork, but if you've created multiple branches, make sure to merge them into a single branch before submitting your PR.
+- A list of untranslated strings for your language can be found in the Issues list.
+If there are things that should not be translated, please list the `msgid`s in the details of your Pull Request so that we can add it to our ignore list.
+- Further details, including "claiming" a language for translation, can be found by reviewing the instructions for the Roundup.

 ## How to contribute

 Before starting work on a new language or updating an existing one, please check for existing Pull Requests for your language.
 If you submit a duplicate/incomplete one and somebody else has already done the work, your PR may be closed.